raspberrypilearning/astro-pi-flight-case/worksheet.md

 Don't worry if you scuff the surface with the scalpel as the rough side of the print will not be visible when the case is assembled.

-Don't forget to also clear the material around the SD card slot, this is easily done with pliers.
+Don't forget to clear the material around the SD card slot; this can easily be done with pliers.

 ![Clear the SD card slot](images/sd-card-slot.png)

 ### Middle

-Again, the scaffolding should come away easily by peeling with your fingers.
+Again, the scaffolding should come away easily by peeling it with your fingers.

 ![Peel off the middle scaffolding](images/peel-off-middle.png)